Installation¶

 The master of all the material is the Git repository at https://github.com/sergeyklay/gstore.

-So, can also install the latest unreleased development version directly from the master
+So, can also install the latest unreleased development version directly from the main

 branch on GitHub.